dorianpercic/Custom-Chart-Web-Components/README.md

 ### Multiline Chart

-To create a multiline chart with dataseries, the following structure has to be used:
+To create a multiline chart with data series, the following structure has to be used:

 ```html
 <ec-linechart chart-title="ChartTitle">